Classical test theory: Definitions

 Classical test theory assumes that each person has a true score,T, that would be obtained if there were no errors in measurement.
 A person's true score is defined as the expected number-correct score over an infinite number of independent administrations of the test.
-Unfortunately, test users never observe a person's true score, only an observed score, X. It is assumed that observed score = true score plus some error:
+Test users never observe a person's true score, only an observed score, X. It is assumed that observed score = true score plus some error: